ManasOrpe/Potato_disease-Prediction/README.md

 **Introduction**

-The agricultural sector frequently grapples with the challenge of identifying diseases in potato plants, such as early blight, late blight, or determining if the plant is healthy.
-These difficulties hinder timely and accurate application of treatments, adversely affecting yield and quality.
-To address this, we present a robust deep learning-based solution for potato disease classification, utilizing TensorFlow and a Convolutional Neural Network (CNN).
-This project not only streamlines disease identification but also fosters precision in farming practices, ultimately boosting productivity and quality.
+Hi there!
+I'm Manas, and I want to share an exciting project I’ve been working on.
+If you’re curious about how technology can transform agriculture, you’re in the right place.
+Farmers often struggle with identifying diseases in potato plants, such as early blight or late blight, or even determining if the plant is healthy.
+This can lead to delays in applying treatments and, ultimately, reduced yield and quality.
+That’s where this project steps in!

+Using deep learning, specifically TensorFlow and Convolutional Neural Networks (CNN), we’ve built a model that makes disease identification straightforward and efficient.
+This solution is designed to help farmers apply treatments on time, improve resource management, and boost crop quality.
+Let’s dive in!

 <br />